Amandeep524/ZopwearNew/README.md

 # ZopwearNew
-Landing Page with the forrm.
+Landing Page with the form.
 Made with the HTML, CSS , Javascript , Nodejs , MongoDB